andreadev-it/bg-script/README.md

 ## Installation

+### Without bundler

-Download the `bgscript.js` file and include it in your chrome extension in the following two ways.
+Download the `build/bgscript.js` file and include it in your chrome extension in the following two ways.

 In order to use it in your content scripts, include it in your manifest.json as the first content script: